Tag Archives: BusinessBackup

 The unfortunate truth is that ransomware has become so widespread that most companies will certainly experience some degree of a ransomware or malware attack.
 The best they can do is be prepared and understand the best ways to minimize the impact of ransomware.

 So, you’ve been attacked by ransomware.
-Depending on your industry and legal requirements (which, as we have seen, are ever-changing), you may be obligated to report the attack first.
-Otherwise, your immediate footing should be one of damage control.
-So what should you do next?
+Depending on your industry and legal requirements (which are ever-changing), you may be obligated to report the attack immediately.
+Otherwise, your footing should be one of damage control.
+What should you do next?

-5. Restore and Rebuild.
-Utilize secure backups, trusted program sources, and reliable software to restore the infected computer or set up a new system from scratch.
+5. Restore and rebuild.
+Utilize secure backups, trusted program sources, and reliable software to restore the infected systems or set up a new system from scratch.

 Depending on the strain of ransomware you’ve been hit with, you may have little time to react.
 Fast-moving strains can spread from a single endpoint across networks, locking up your data as it goes, before you even have a chance to contain it.